Updated: 9 hours ago

 The “I am” is energy.
 So as the “I” reads about the “self” think in terms that relate to the “self” as a pure body of black energy.

-The word heat in this context refers to struggles, hard times, etc. This article speaks about my fields or environments… how I create the Universe and so much more.
+The word heat in this context refers to struggles, hard times, etc. This article speaks about fields or environments… how the “I” created the Kingdom and so much more.
 Enjoy

 black body or blackbody is an idealized physical body that absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
 (It does not only absorb radiation, but can also emit radiation.
 The name “black body” is given because it absorbs radiation in all frequencies, not because it only absorbs.)
 A white body is one with a “rough surface [that] reflects all incident rays completely and uniformly in all directions.”